kallaway/100-days-of-code/r1-html-log.md

 **R1D11 - December 16th, 2018**
 I think I added two entries today, don't know how to count it, one was around 1 AM and this one around 9 PM.
 Did an unhealthy amount of HTML/CSS learning today, feel great!
 Check out the cool TODO List I started making at my Portfolio site: https://mr2much.github.io/webdev/

+**R1D12 - December 18th, 2018**
+Today I experimented a bit more with flexbox and started learning around display: grid.
+It makes me think of bootstrap for some reason.